deepu2010/Gradient-Checking/README.md

 # Gradient-Checking
 In this project, I have performed 'Gradient Checking' to check whether the backpropogation is working fine.
+Popular deep learning libraries such as Tensorflow, Keras have a well coded forward propogation and backwar propagation included with them.
+But when we build our own neural networks, we cant be sure that our neural network works fine all the time.
+In such cases, we could make use of gradient checking to ensure we are on the right track!

 1) What is gradient checking and How does gradient checking work?